PX4/PX4-user_guide/en/advanced_config/bootloader_update_from_betaflight.md

 The command may generate an error which can be ignored.
 Once completed, enter DFU mode again to complete the regular flashing.
 :::

+To flash the bootloader onto the flight controller:

 ```
 dfu-util -a 0 --dfuse-address 0x08000000 -D  build/<target>/<target>.bin